 Students not returning to undergraduate or medical studies in the following fall/winter semester are not eligible to apply for funding.
 An investigator may submit only one project attached to one applicant.
 An applicant may submit only one application with one investigator.

-Funding is provided for a 12-week period between May and August.
-Undergraduate and medical students receive a stipend of $4.725.00.
-For applicants onsite less than 12-weeks the student's stipend is pro-rated accordingly.
+Funding is provided for an optional 8, 10 or 12-week period between May and August.
+Undergraduate and medical students working for 12 weeks will receive a stipend of $4,725, 10 weeks a stipend of $3,937 and 8 weeks a stipend of $3,150.
 Studentships are administered through the University of British Columbia Payroll Department.

 Applicants are NOT ABLE to receive funding from another institute or university for the same type of training during the funding period, with the exception of external awards requiring matched funds.
 A student who receives external funding requiring matched funds may use the studentship as the match.
 These exceptions must be approved by the Research Education Office (contact email@example.com for details).
 Applicants may hold a second job as long as it does not occur during the day, when you are required to work on your project.